neo4j-contrib/neomodel/README.rst

 The self query parameter is prepopulated with the current node id.
 It's possible to pass in your own query parameters to the cypher method.

+You may log queries by setting the environment variable NEOMODEL_CYPHER_DEBUG to true.

 Relating to many node types
 --------------------------------